splunk/eventgen/docs/ARCHITECTURE.md

 This is a new feature included in version >= 6.0 Traditionally, it has been difficult to configure multiple Eventgen instances at the same time.
 The performance of a single Eventgen instance is often limited in its architecture and compute power of the host machine.
 We introduce Controller-Server architecture to support scalable Eventgen deployment.

-In this Architecture, we may have one or multiple servers (Eventgen instances), one controller and one instance of Redis (which lives inside of the same container as the container).
+In this Architecture, we may have one or multiple servers (Eventgen instances), one controller and one instance of Redis (which lives inside of the same container as the controller).
 You don't have to worry about setting up Redis yourself.
 Redis is used for communication between Controller and Servers.

 In order to get setup, I would recommend building a Docker image locally using ``make image`` command.
 Then, start a single instance of Controller (using ``controller`` as the container argument).
 You may start any number of servers (using ``server`` as the container argument) with env var ``REDIS_HOST`` and ``REDIS_PORT`` that points to the controller's host address and Redis port (by default ``6379``).